 RHYTHM AI is looking to collaborate with new and incumbent 3D mapping companies to demonstrate compatibility and to undertake feasibility studies.

 TREATMENT SUCCESS WITH STAR MAPPING IS 80%

-ABNORMAL RHYTHM SITES IDENTIFIED BY STAR MAPPING RESPONDED TO ABLATION WAS 88%
+THE PROPORTION OF ABNORMAL RHYTHM SITES IDENTIFIED BY STAR MAPPING THAT RESPONDED TO ABLATION WAS 88%

 Mapping Persistent Atrial Fibrillation

 Professor Richard Schilling (Professor of Cardiology, St Bartholomew’s Hospital, London, UK; Medical Director, Arrhythmia Alliance) spoke at the Heart Rhythm meeting about the challenges and unmet needs of mapping persistent atrial fibrillation and how mapping may be optimised to improve treatment selection and patient outcomes.

 Filmed at Heart Rhythm 2019, San Francisco, CA, USA.